uwmisl/dna-nanopore-computing/README.md

 Adapted from https://github.com/uwmisl/NanoporeTERs.

-## Operating System
+## System Requirements and Installation
-This software is compatible with Linux operating systems and has been tested on CentOS 7.9.
+This software is compatible with Linux operating systems.
+The classification algorithms in this software also utilize a GPU (CUDA 10.0).

-## Installation and Dependencies
-Clone repository and install the following dependencies.

-Environment:
-* Jupyter notebook running Python 2.7.16
+This repository was developed on a Jupyter notebook server running Python 2.7.
+The following dependencies should be installed.

 Packages:
 * dask (1.2.2)